 INTRODUCTION

-With its estimated prevalence of 0.52% in Europe, 0.68% in United States of America and up to 1.5% in developing countries, epilepsy makes heavy burden on individuals, healthcare systems and societies in general all over the world [1,2].Despite long history of epilepsy treatment with medication, efficacy and effectiveness of available antiepileptic drugs as monotherapy were unequivocally proven in clinical trials only for partial-onset seizures in children and adults (including elderly), while generalized-onset tonic-clonic seizures in children and adults, juvenile myoclonic epilepsy and benign epilepsy with centrotemporal spikes are still waiting for optimal therapy [3,4,5].
-It is estimated that from 19% to 30% of epilepsy patients suffer from drug resistant epilepsy, which could not be controlled with available drugs, and they have to consider surgical treatment options [6,7,8,9].
-Development of new antiepileptic drugs with mechanisms of action different from that of available anticonvulsants is one of the main ways to satisfy the unmet needs of patients with epilepsy.
-Ganaxolone, a positive allosteric modulator of GABA-A receptor, is one of the drugs with new mechanism of action which are currently in the process of clinical testing [10].
+With its estimated prevalence of 0.52% in Europe, 0.68% in United States of America and up to 1.5% in developing countries, epilepsy makes heavy burden on individuals, healthcare systems and societies in general all over the world 1,2.Despite long history of epilepsy treatment with medication, efficacy and effectiveness of available antiepileptic drugs as monotherapy were unequivocally proven in clinical trials only for partial-onset seizures in children and adults (including elderly), while generalized-onset tonic-clonic seizures in children and adults, juvenile myoclonic epilepsy and benign epilepsy with centrotemporal spikes are still waiting for optimal therapy 3,4,5.
+It is estimated that from 19% to 30% of epilepsy patients suffer from drug resistant epilepsy, which could not be controlled with available drugs, and they have to consider surgical treatment options 6,7,8,9.
+Besides, antiepileptics are drugs with narrow therapeutic window, and control over epilepsy could easily be lost if the patients are switched from brand-name to generic, or from one to another generic antiepileptic.
+Although bioequivalence of generic drugs with their brand-name counterparts has to be confirmed prior to marketing authorization, generic antiepileptic drugs actually do not have the same bioavailability as brand-name drugs, and plasma concentration fluctuations could have much different pattern, leading to loss of seizures control 2,3,4.
+Development of new antiepileptic drugs with mechanisms of action different from that of available anticonvulsants and with wide therapeutic window is one of the main ways to satisfy the unmet needs of patients with epilepsy.
+Ganaxolone, a positive allosteric modulator of GABA-A receptor, is one of the drugs with new mechanism of action which are currently in the process of clinical testing 10,2,3,4,6,7.

-OVERVIEW OF THE MARKET
+NEW ANTICONVULSANTS

-The drug resistant epilepsy has been recently defined by the International League Against Epilepsy as “a failure of adequate trials of two tolerated, appropriately chosen and used antiepileptic drug schedules (whether as monotherapies or in combination) to achieve sustained seizure freedom” [11].The mechanisms of drug resistance in epilepsy are still incompletely understood, and none of the anticonvulsants with current marketing authorization has demonstrated superior efficacy in the treatment of drug resistant epilepsy [12].
-Using new anticonvulsants as add-on therapy lead to freedom from seizures in only 6% of patients with drug resistant epilepsy [13].
+The drug resistant epilepsy has been recently defined by the International League Against Epilepsy as “a failure of adequate trials of two tolerated, appropriately chosen and used antiepileptic drug schedules (whether as monotherapies or in combination) to achieve sustained seizure freedom” 11.The mechanisms of drug resistance in epilepsy are still incompletely understood, and none of the anticonvulsants with current marketing authorization has demonstrated superior efficacy in the treatment of drug resistant epilepsy 12.
+Using new anticonvulsants as add-on therapy lead to freedom from seizures in only 6% of patients with drug resistant epilepsy 13.
 This huge unmet need could be satisfied in the future only by synthesis and development of anticonvulsants with new mechanisms of action.

 There are several anticonvulsants besides ganaxolone which are currently in the stage of clinical development: brivaracetam, seletracetam, talampanel, fluorofelbamate,carisbamate, and

-losigamone [14].
-Being analogues of levetiracetam, brivaracetam and seletracetam bind with high-affinity for synaptic vesicle protein 2A (SV2A) and brivaracetam also inhibits voltage-gated sodium channels; talampanel is non-competitive allosteric blocker of AMPA receptors and weak inhibitor of kainite receptors for glutamate [15].
-Fluorofelbamate has similar mechanism of action as felbamate, i.e. decreases responses of NMDA and kainate receptor to activation and blocks voltage-dependent sodium channels [15].
-While mechanism of carisbamate action remains unknown, losigamone is both sodium channel blocker, suppressor of NMDA-induced depolarization and enhancer of chloride uptake into neurons [15].
+losigamone 14.
+Being analogues of levetiracetam, brivaracetam and seletracetam bind with high-affinity for synaptic vesicle protein 2A (SV2A) and brivaracetam also inhibits voltage-gated sodium channels; talampanel is non-competitive allosteric blocker of AMPA receptors and weak inhibitor of kainite receptors for glutamate 15.
+Fluorofelbamate has similar mechanism of action as felbamate, i.e. decreases responses of NMDA and kainate receptor to activation and blocks voltage-dependent sodium channels 15.
+While mechanism of carisbamate action remains unknown, losigamone is both sodium channel blocker, suppressor of NMDA-induced depolarization and enhancer of chloride uptake into neurons 15.
 Mechanism of action of ganaxolone is different: it prevents seizures through positive allosteric modulation of synaptic and extrasynaptic GABA-A receptors, mimicking action of endogenous neurosteroids.
 Such subtle mechanism of action provided for beneficial efficacy/safety ratio of ganaxolone.

-INTRODUCTION TO THE COMPOUND
+THE COMPOUND